The Annual Fund is happening NOW. This is the largest fundraiser for the year. To contribute, see instructions below!

 Creative Arts and Sciences

 Now in it’s 3rd year, the PTO has been offering mini grants to Countryside teachers and specialists.
 Teachers may apply for a grant to fund a project or learning opportunity that would enhance learning.
 Funding for these projects is otherwise unavailable.
 The projects benefit multiple students and have long-lasting benefits.
-This year, the following mini grants were awarded, thanks to your PTO annual fund donations:
+In 2016, the following mini grants were awarded, thanks to your PTO annual fund donations:

 - In first grade, Ms. Restivo will be building a Sensory Toolkit to help those students who require a little extra help sitting and focusing on work, including therapy stress balls, theraband resistance bands, ball chairs, and Back Jack chairs.